hmc-cs111-fall2016/what-is-a-DSL/README.md

  class is over._

 ## Find a DSL
-Find a DSL---one that you think most other people in the class *won’t* know.
+Find a DSL—one that you think most other people in the class *won’t* know.
 When picking a DSL, it's good to find one for which you can find a few example programs, so you can get a good sense of it.
 Sometimes it's hard to be sure whether or not a language is actually a DSL.
 That's okay!
-If you find a language that you think *might* be a DSL, but you're not sure, then go with it---just assume that it *is* a DSL.
+If you find a language that you think *might* be a DSL, but you're not sure, then go with it—just assume that it *is* a DSL.

 ## Describe your DSL
 Open the file `my-dsl.md`, read the questions there, and edit the file to